-From the internal analyses and assumed operating and capital costs it was concluded that the company should focus on an objective of a significant increase in mine throughput and an increase in overall ore.
-The current reserves at the Mine are 8.1 million tonnes at 8.6% Zinc, 8.1% Lead and 124 g/t Silver.
+From the internal analyses and assumed operating and capital costs it was concluded that the Company should focus on an objective of a significantly increasing Mine throughput and ore reserves.
+The current reserves at the Mine are 8.1 million tonnes at 8.6% Zinc, 8.1% Lead and 124 g/t Silver1.

-Beginning in April 2020, NorZinc will commence Stage 1, a thorough planning process to define and establish the scope of all elements required to ready the project for Stage 2.
+Beginning in April 2020, NorZinc commenced Stage 1, a thorough planning process to define and establish the scope of all elements required to ready the project for Stage 2.
 In Stage 2 the actual exploration drilling program, site infrastructure redesign, mine design and economics, engineering, permitting and project execution plans will be completed.
-At the end of Stage 2 the company plans to have completed all the work necessary to satisfy project financing, silver stream financing and equity financing at the increased throughput and with increased reserves.
+At the end of Stage 2 the Company plans to have completed all the work necessary to satisfy project financing, silver stream financing and equity financing at the increased throughput and with increased reserves.

-While there are no guarantees, NorZinc is optimistic that under the assumption of obtaining additional funding, Stages 1 and 2 can be achieved over the next 18-24 months.
+While there are no guarantees, NorZinc is optimistic that under the assumption of obtaining additional funding, Stages 1 and 2 can be achieved over the coming 18-24 months.
 In addition to continuing discussions with the local community leaders, NorZinc will be working with all regulatory parties to ensure all environmental requirements continue to be met.

 The primary focus for 2020 and 2021 will thus be on the technical and permitting work necessary to complete Stage 1 and Stage 2.
 The exploration activities planned for Stage 2 are expected to extend into mid-2021 with final analysis completed in the second half of 2021.
 As a result the construction commencement of Phase 1 of the ASR would occur in Q1 2022.
-Limited construction activities would occur during 2022, followed by the main construction and development activities during 2023 and 2024.
+Limited construction activities at the mine would occur during 2022, followed by the main construction and development activities during 2023 and 2024.
 This would culminate in completion of the ASR and site development, with commencement of operations in Q4 2024.